Karim Mekkaoui

-Karim Muhieddine Mekkaoui (كريم محيي الدين مكاوي; born 19 April 2001) is a Lebanese footballer who plays as a midfielder, winger, or forward for Cypriot club Omonia Aradippou and the Lebanon national team.
+Karim Muhieddine Mekkaoui (كريم محيي الدين مكاوي; born 19 April 2001) is a Lebanese professional footballer who plays as a winger for Cypriot club Ethnikos Achna.

 Club career

+Racing Beirut

-Mekkaoui started his career with Lebanese side Racing Beirut, and made his debut under coach Roda Antar in 2018 aged 16.
+Mekkaoui played for Lebanese side Safa's youth team in 2017, but left due to limited senior playing time.
+He joined Racing Beirut mid-2017–18 season in 2018, and made his Lebanese Premier League debut under coach Roda Antar aged 16.
 He "quickly caught the eye with his skills, high technique, and scoring sense" while playing for the club.
 Mekkaoui was awarded the 2018–19 Lebanese Premier League Best Young Player while playing for them.
+Following this season, Mekkaoui had a trial with Dutch club AZ Alkmaar, but did not sign due to passport-related issues.

+Cyprus

-In 2021, he signed for Cypriot Second Division side Othellos Athienou on a two-year contract.
-In 2022, Mekkaoui signed for Second Division side Ayia Napa.
-He made 25 league appearances and scored three goals while playing for the club.
+In 2021, Mekkaoui signed for Cypriot Second Division side Othellos Athienou on a two-year contract, and scored twice in 16 games in the 2021–22 season.
+In 2022, Mekkaoui signed for Second Division side Ayia Napa, making 25 league appearances and scoring three goals in 2022–23.
 In 2023, he moved to side Omonia Aradippou, helping the club achieve promotion to the Cypriot First Division in his first season.
+Mekkaoui played 55 games between 2023 and 2026, scoring six goals in the process.

+On 28 January 2026, Mekkaoui joined Doxa Katokopias mid-2025–26 Second Division.
+During a match against Omonia 29M on 21 February, he suffered a pelvic fracture and was sidelined for the rest of the season.
+On 6 July 2026, Mekkaoui moved to newly-relegated Second Division side Ethnikos Achna, ahead of the 2026–27 season.

 International career

-Mekkaoui played for the Lebanon national under-23 team at the 2024 AFC U-23 Asian Cup qualification.
-He was first called up to the Lebanon national team ahead of the friendly match against Oman on 28 May 2025, and made his debut as a second-half substitute.
+Mekkaoui played for Lebanon internationally at the under-14 level and progressed through the youth teams.
+He played for the under-23 team at the 2024 AFC U-23 Asian Cup qualification.

+Mekkaoui was first called up to the Lebanon national team ahead of the friendly match against Oman on 28 May 2025, and made his debut as a second-half substitute.